 Failed tests are no failure.
 They simply tell us that our original assumptions were wrong.
 So, for example, if you ended up with a neutral test, try to answer the following questions:

-- Are the variations different enough?
+- Are the variants different enough?
 Sometimes, we test small details of our pages.
 The color of a button here, the order of a set of icons there… These changes may have an impact in your conversion rates, but they may as well be so subtle that the test results in a draw.
 You’ll need to be more creative and broad the scope of the experiment.

 - What hypothesis does this result invalidate?
 You created this “failed” test because you thought it’d modify your visitors behavior.
 But it didn’t.
 For instance, you decided to add a “30 day money back guarantee” in your pricing page, to reassure your visitors that, should they not like your service, they can unsubscribe and get their money back, risk-free.
 But this didn’t improve your conversion rate!
 So maybe you tried to answer the wrong question.
 Maybe your visitors are not worried about getting their $10 bill back.
 Something else is bugging them, and that’s what you need to find out.